Climate Safe Neighborhoods

 • Concrete/impermeable surface cover

-Blessing of the Bay Park in East Somerville is in a Environmental Justice community, and as such, as been systemically neglected by municipal decision-making.
+Blessing of the Bay Park in East Somerville is in a Environmental Justice community, and as such, has been systemically neglected by municipal decision-making.
 The Mystic River Watershed Association, a close partner of GWS, is currently working to make this vital waterfront resource a true benefit to its neighbors without contributing to gentrification.
 We plan to be involved with Community Engagement around making this park a true community resource!

 • Low amounts of tree canopy

-• Air quality from highways and infrastructure
+• Poor air quality from highways, transportation, big buildlings, and other infrastructure

 Examples of potential projects that the Climate Safe Neighborhood program fueled by resident leaders could take on in partnership with other groups and the city: